Welcome!

 I haven’t danced much/any Contact Improvisation before.
 Can I come?

 Yes, certainly!
 There will be classes and intensives suitable for beginners, and the Fundamentals intensive is especially geared toward teaching the basics of Contact Improvisation.
 A festival can be a great place to begin dancing Contact: you can study with many different teachers and learn many perspectives to the form in a short time.
 There will there be lots of people to dance with in jams, and it is also a great opportunity to learn by watching.
+Remember to take care of yourself, and take time to rest!

 Are there any discounts?

-Yes.
+You can also apply for Work Exchange.
 We need a number of WEX people to help with different tasks during the festival.

-Is the event wheelchair accessible?
+Is the event accessible?

-All the dance spaces and restrooms are wheelchair accessible.
-Even in years when there is no special track for people with disabilities, all teachers are strongly encouraged to plan their classes so that everyone can participate.
-If you are unsure about a particular class, please reach out to us or check in directly with the teacher.
-We are committed to making this event accessible, and will do our best to accommodate people’s access needs and requests: if you come with a personal assistant or would like to request sign language interpretation, please let us know ahead of time.
+This year is an unusual year for wcciJAM in this regard.
+While we do hope that the main dance hall, community spaces, and restrooms will all be wheelchair accessible by the time of the festival, ramps are in construction as we speak, and we unfortunately do not have a guarantee that they will be finished by August 7.
+We are, however, totally committed to supporting any dancers using mobility devices who wish to attend.
+If that's you, please reach out to us at contact@wccijam.org, and/or detail your access needs in the registration form.
+We will find a way that works for you.
+All teachers are strongly encouraged to plan their classes so that everyone can participate.
+If you are unsure about a particular class, please reach out to us or check in directly with organizers and the teacher.
+We do our best to accommodate people’s access needs and requests.
+This is easiest to do when participants communicate their access needs ahead of time.
+Please do so, especially if you come with a personal assistant or would like to request sign language interpretation.
 We may not be able to meet all requests, but the earlier we know, the more likely it is we can arrange it.
 We also appreciate hearing what more we can do to make the JAM welcoming for everyone.
-Please contact us with your thoughts and suggestions.
+Please, contact us with your thoughts and suggestions.

 Do I need to choose which classes I take before the festival?

 Choose the intensive you want to take when you register for the festival.
 If you don’t make a choice, and one of them fills up, you will be assigned to go to one that has space.
 Don’t worry, whichever one you end up in will be fabulous.
 Single classes are first come first served.
-They do fill up, so be on time!
+They do fill up, so arrive on time!

 Can I bring alcohol or recreational drugs to the festival?